 As an employer, addressing high stress levels among employees is essential - not only for the wellbeing of your team but also for the overall success of your organisation.
 By implementing effective support strategies, you can improve employee wellbeing and drive better business performance.
 But how can you identify which roles and departments are facing high stress, and provide the right support to help both your employees and your business thrive?

 One of the most significant stress-inducing challenges for many employees is balancing home and work life.
 This issue is especially prevalent for working parents and caregivers, as they navigate competing responsibilities.
+This is reinforced in the MFI Report 2026, with 57% of parents having experienced at least one day of care breakdown that clashed with work.

 By providing support - whether through flexible working arrangements, back-up care provisions, subsidised access to childcare, or family-related mental health advice - employers can better support their staff and reduce the negative effects on both personal and professional lives.

-The report also highlights that women are disproportionately affected by this stress, with 53% of women carrying the mental load of parenting compared to 27% of men.
 This added burden can intensify stress, making it even more difficult for women to balance work and family duties.
 By offering access to mental health advice, coaching services, reliable care cover, and encouraging open conversations about challenges women face, employers can create a more supportive and empowering environment that helps women succeed and contribute their full potential to the organisation.

 To effectively address stress in the workplace, employers must first identify the areas within the company where stress levels are most acute.
 Recognising "stress hotspots" involves assessing both the roles and departments that may be more prone to high stress, as well as understanding the specific factors contributing to this pressure.
 Here are some key indicators to watch for:

 Bright Horizons offers practical, personalised solutions that ease employee stress.
-From reliable backup childcare and eldercare to wellbeing support and coaching, Bright Horizons helps working parents and carers manage their responsibilities more effectively.
+From reliable back-up childcare and eldercare to wellbeing support and coaching, Bright Horizons helps working parents and carers manage their responsibilities more effectively.
 Whether it’s securing reliable care during busy work periods or getting advice on work-life balance, Bright Horizons helps employees stay focused, reduce stress, and feel supported - both at work and at home.

 Explore our full range of solutions here.